 If a customer doesn’t recognize a transaction and they flag it, you’ll be charged because the issuing bank will have to collect receipts/evidence to corroborate the transaction.
 This fee is usually small.

-Not only will you lose the revenue associated with a chargeback, you’ll also get hit with a processing fees.
+Not only will you lose the revenue associated with a chargeback, but you’ll also get hit with a processing fee.

 If you settle a bunch of transactions at once, your provider may charge you a flat fee for that.

 If you terminate your agreement early, you may be charged.

 If you ever have to make a call to authorize a transaction, you’ll be charged a small fee.